jk021227/EmpowHer/README.md

    - Based on your selection, this will generate an `(option)_updated_file.csv` file.
 This file will have an added boolean column (`is_girly`) to the database.

 4. **Run the analysis script**
-   - So, I’ve already whipped up the databases for **razors** and **deodorant**, so the only option you probably scraped is the shampoo one. 🤔 *Totally not* because I ran out of API calls... *cough cough* 🙈.
+   - So, I’ve already whipped up the databases for **razors** and **deodorant**, so the only option you could have probably scraped is the shampoo one. 🤔 *Totally not* because I ran out of API calls... *cough cough* 🙈.
    - Open `product_analysis.py` and go ahead and **uncomment line 10** and **lines 30–33** to add shampoo as an option to the Pink Tax analysis.
 Now, run the analysis in your terminal:
    ```bash
    python product_analysis.py